About the Department

 As an HRCS student, the setting is part of your experience:

-- Davis Center for Healthy Youth Development, housing public health, nonprofit leadership and youth initiatives
+• Human Performance Center with the Davis Center for Healthy Youth Development, housing nonprofit leadership and youth initiatives

 Why HRCS Degrees?

-- Hands on experiences alongside UNI team trainers and area clinicians; at nonprofit, private, public agencies and organizations
+• Hands on experiences at nonprofit, private, and public agencies and organizations

-- Accredited quality: Council on Accreditation of Parks, Recreation, Tourism and Related Professions (COAPRT) and the Commission on the Accreditation of Athletic Training Education (CAATE)
+• Accredited quality: Council on Accreditation of Parks, Recreation, Tourism and Related Professions (COAPRT)